Dream to Recall: Imagination-Guided Experience Retrieval for Memory-Persistent Vision-and-Language Navigation: Experiments

+\textbf{Performance Scaling.} We analyze performance scaling through both micro-level accumulation (\Cref{fig:episode_sr} and \Cref{fig:episode_spl}) and macro-level tour progression (\Cref{fig:tour_sr} and \Cref{fig:tour_spl}) .
+At the micro-level, all variants exhibit identical initial performance, confirming architectural parity; however, Memoir immediately diverges with a steep upward trajectory above other variants.
+Crucially, although random retrieval approximates our SR through stochastic coverage, both random and non-retrieval variants consistently underperform in SPL with a widening gap.
+This confirms that our imagination-guided mechanism optimizes navigation efficiency, rather than merely benefiting goal discovery.
+On the macro-level, Memoir maintains a robust and constant lead over GR-DUET throughout the tour, demonstrating consistent long-term adaptability compared to the baseline's suboptimal performance.

-\textbf{Memory Components.} \Cref{tab:ablation} presents results validating the effectiveness of memory components.
-The ``perfect" variant directly incorporates memories leading to target locations, simulating ideal world model behavior with perfect retrieval capabilities, achieving 93.40\% SPL on unseen environments, highlighting the necessity of retrieval and serving as an performance upper bound.
+\textbf{Memory Retrieval.} \Cref{tab:ablation} presents results validating the effectiveness of memory components.
+The ``oracle" variant directly incorporates memories leading to target locations, simulating ideal world model behavior with perfect retrieval capabilities, achieving 93.40\% SPL on unseen environments.
+This highlights the necessity of retrieval and serves as a performance upper bound.
 The variant with both observation and history components disabled yields the lowest performance, followed by complete long-term memory incorporation.
-Random memory selection enhances navigation performance by 0.36\% SPL, while substituting random selection with our retrieval approach improves navigation performance for both memory types, demonstrating that both observations and histories contain valuable signals-provided they are accessed selectively.
-Our retrieval variant achieves optimal navigation performance and retrieval accuracy (24.58\% OA, 24.21\% HA).
-Conversely, complete memory incorporation decreases accuracy, and random selection significantly reduces recall (OR and HR), demonstrating that predictive imagination enable precise memory filtering unavailable to uninformed and exhaustive approaches.
-The substantial gap relative to the ideal world model reveals current challenges in the world model's ability to capture environmental dynamics accurately.
-The world model would benefit from data scaling and advanced architectures to further enhance future performance.
+Random memory selection enhances navigation performance by 0.36\% SPL.
+Instruction-based retrieval achieves high recall (97.92\% HR) by matching global semantics but suffers from temporal misalignment, retrieving entire trajectories without localizing the specific segment relevant to current progress (21.82\% HA).
+State-based retrieval improves precision (23.49\% HA) but suffers from path dependency; because differences in past paths prevent the retrieval of spatially relevant experiences even if the future goal is identical (81.86\% HR).
+In contrast, our imagination-based retrieval achieves optimal navigation performance (73.46\% SPL) and retrieval accuracy (24.58\% OA, 24.21\% HA).
+By querying with the imagined latents, Memoir grounds retrieval in navigation intent, overcoming the noise of static instruction matching and the rigidity of historical state matching.
+The substantial gap relative to the ideal world model reveals current challenges in the world model's ability to capture environmental dynamics accurately, suggesting benefits from future data scaling.